Aryo15/Proxima/docs/development/theming.rst

 .. sourcecode:: html+jinja

-    {# This template, for example, does not exist in FlaskBB #}
+    {# This template, for example, does not exist in Ekaayam #}
     {% include theme('header.html', false) %}

-You can also explicitly import/include templates from FlaskBB.
+You can also explicitly import/include templates from Ekaayam.
 Just use the tag without calling `theme`.

 .. sourcecode:: html+jinja